Ashishranjan007/Telecom-Customer-Data/README.md

 ## Files
 - **Data/Customer_Data.xlsx**: Contains the dataset used for churn analysis and prediction.
+- **code/sql queries.sql**: file to extract and manipulate data from a database.
-- **Churn Analysis.pbix**: Power BI report visualizing customer churn trends and actionable insights.
+- **codeChurn Analysis.pbix**: Power BI report visualizing customer churn trends and actionable insights.
 - **code/python_data.ipynb**: Scripts or notebooks used for data preprocessing, model training, and prediction.

 ## Features